FarmYard-Gaming/FarmYard-Gaming/README.md

 - 👀 I’m interested in... lots of things.
 Computers, consoles, printers (don't ask), the like.
 - 🌱 I’m currently planning to learn how to code in Python, and maybe C++ in the future.
 - 💞️ I’m looking to collaborate on: N/A.
-- 📫 How to reach me: via Twitter, @FarmYard_Gaming.
+- 📫 How to reach me: via Twitter, @FarmYard_Gaming, else via the other sidebar links.

 <!---
 FarmYard-Gaming/FarmYard-Gaming is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.